COVID-19-electronic-health-system/Corona-tracker/README.md

 Once MVP is done the team can discuss if we want to transition it to styled-components or something like CSS modules.

-Folder paths
+**Folder paths**
-CSS is located in /client/src/css
+CSS is located in /client/src/css.
-Components are located in /client/src/components
+Components are located in /client/src/components.

-Style guide for CSS files:
+**Style guide for CSS files:**
+Use /client/src/css/themePalette.css and its classes to style the components.
+Then add your custom css file after that.
+Remember that css cascades and overrides.
+So, add the themePalette.css, first then the component's css file.

 **Naming convention:**
-Component -> Sample.js
+Component -> Sample.js.
-CSS file -> Sample.css
+CSS file -> Sample.css.
-Reducer -> sampleReducer.js
+Reducer -> sampleReducer.js.

-To avoid naming collisions:
+**To avoid naming collisions:**
 prefix class names with the name of component and link with kebab case.
-Class name -> .Sample-header { ... }
+Class name -> .Sample-header { ... }.

 **How to handle state:**
 Let's use Redux.